Executory Contract Rejection in Bankruptcy: Leveraging the Rights of Contract Counterparties Under Tempnology

 Jonathan W. Young

-Mr. Young’s practice encompasses out-of-court restructuring, distressed lending and M&A, governance of financially stressed and distressed entities, and complex bankruptcy and insolvency proceedings in the U.S. and internationally.
-He advises investors, lenders, noteholders, directors, equity sponsors, and portfolio companies across multiple industries and jurisdictions.
-Mr. Young also represents trustees, receivers, and other fiduciaries in reorganizing, restructuring, or liquidating financially distressed entities.
-When consensus and restructuring are not achievable, his practice also extends to complex litigation, focusing on governance disputes, avoidance, and insolvency-related claims, and secured lending and related intercreditor issues.
-With substantial experience in restructuring and, when necessary, winding down private equity-sponsored portfolio companies, Mr. Young’s practice bridges restructuring and bankruptcy, debt finance, private equity, and governance.
+Mr. Young is chair of the firm’s Bankruptcy and Restructuring Practice Group — a team of more than 50 professionals representing a wide range of stakeholders and industries in a variety of courtroom and boardroom situations.
+His practice encompasses out-of-court restructuring, distressed lending and M&A, governance of financially stressed and distressed entities, and complex bankruptcy and insolvency proceedings in the U.S. and internationally.
+Mr. Young advises investors, lenders, noteholders, directors, equity sponsors, and portfolio companies across multiple industries and jurisdictions.
+He also represents trustees, receivers, and other fiduciaries in reorganizing, restructuring, or liquidating financially distressed entities.
+When consensus and restructuring are not achievable, Mr. Young's practice also extends to complex litigation, focusing on governance disputes, avoidance, and insolvency-related claims, and secured lending and related intercreditor issues.

 Close